 The quintessential All Black, a farmer from the Wairarapa who led from the front as a relentless player and a masterful, unifying coach.

-Brian Lochore was New Zealand rugby incarnate: tough, humble, and profoundly effective.
-A towering lock and number eight, he captained the All Blacks in 46 of his 68 matches, a record at the time, with a leadership style built on quiet authority and leading by example on the field.
+Brian Lochore captained the All Blacks in 46 of his 68 matches, a record at the time, before coaching New Zealand to the 1987 Rugby World Cup victory.
+A towering lock and number eight, his leadership style relied on quiet authority and leading by example on the field.
 After retiring, he traded the paddock for the farm, but rugby wasn't done with him.
 In 1985, with the national team in crisis, he was persuaded to coach.
-His stewardship, emphasizing unity and traditional All Black values, rebuilt the side and culminated in the 1987 World Cup victory, a triumph that defined the modern era of the sport.
-Sir Brian remained a revered elder statesman, his name synonymous with integrity and the very soul of New Zealand rugby.
+His stewardship, emphasizing unity and traditional All Black values, rebuilt the side and defined the modern era of the sport.
+Sir Brian remained an elder statesman, his name synonymous with integrity and the very soul of New Zealand rugby.

 1928–1945